Medical treatment

 List of documents you will need to see a doctor

-To see a doctor in Germany, you should take the following documents with you to ensure that your visit can take place without difficulty:- Medical treatment certificate (you can get this from the authority, the city or the municipality, generally from the social welfare office) or health insurance card
+• Medical treatment certificate (you can get this from the authority, the city or the municipality, generally from the social welfare office) or health insurance card

-- If necessary, questionnaire (to be completed, e.g., via Toolbox in Ukrainian and printed out in advance)
+• If necessary, questionnaire (to be completed, e.g., via Toolbox in Ukrainian and printed out in advance)

-- When seeing a specialist doctor, a note issued by a general practitioner (if available) (referral)
+• When seeing a specialist doctor, a note issued by a general practitioner (if available) (referral)

-- Vaccination certificate, record of x-rays taken, test results (for example, x-ray films, blood test results)
+• Vaccination certificate, record of x-rays taken, test results (for example, x-ray films, blood test results)

-- List of medications (to identify any pre-existing health conditions)
+• List of medications (to identify any pre-existing health conditions)

-Treatment after a coronavirus infection / Long-term effects of a coronavirus infection
+Treatment after a coronavirus infection / long-term effects of a coronavirus infection

-If you have been infected with the coronavirus and belong to a risk group, please contact your doctor immediately.
-Seek advice on early treatment with medication.
-For these treatments to be most effective, therapy must begin as early as possible.Symptoms and course of the disease
+If you have become infected with the coronavirus and belong to a risk group, please contact your doctor immediately.
+Ask for advice on treatment with medication.
+For the most effective results, treatment should be started as early as possible.

-Protection against infection
+Protection against infecting others

-If you have symptoms of an acute respiratory infection, you should generally stay home for three to five days.
-Wearing a mask helps protect others—this is especially important if you cannot completely avoid contact with people at risk.
-People who belong to a risk group should also consider wearing a mask for their own protection.More information can be found here and here.
+If you have symptoms of an acute respiratory infection, you should generally stay at home for three to five days.
+Wearing a mask helps protect others; this is especially important if you cannot fully avoid contact with high-risk individuals despite your symptoms.
+And above all people who belong to a risk group should also consider this option for their own protec-tion.

 Long COVID

-Information about “Long COVID”, support services, the current state of research, and answers to key questions about Long COVID can be found on the website of the BMG Long COVID initiative.Additional information about “Long COVID” can also be found here.
+research and answers to the most important questions about long COVID can be found on the website of the BMG Long COVID initiative.

-Yes.
+• Yes.
 In principle, refugees in need of assistance from Ukraine are entitled to benefits under SGB II or SGB XII and can use these benefits to access health services such as vaccinations, which are covered by the statutory health insurance system if needed.

 If registration under § 24 of the Residence Act (AufenthG) and thus an SGB II approval has not been completed in time, refugees from Ukraine will receive benefits under the Asylum Seekers Benefits Act (AsylbLG), which also includes the necessary vaccinations as part of the statutory health insurance coverage.
 According to the AsylbLG, the relevant authorities must ensure that refugees are offered the opportunity to complete their vaccination protection early on.